Publication of report contained false allegations against client

 Successful settlement in favour of our client

-If you have suffered damage to your reputation, you may be able to sue for defamation.
+If you suffered damage to your reputation, you may be able to sue for defamation.
 Contact us for a free of charge, no obligation discussion with our senior defamation lawyer, Stewart O’Connell.